 The programme is studied over four years full-time based on 30 weeks attendance per annum.
 Students study two of the following languages: Chinese, French, German, Japanese, Portuguese, Spanish.
 Of these languages, French, German and Spanish are also used as the basis for modules in translation and interpreting.
-Stages 1, 2 and 4 of the programme are spent in residence attending the Newcastle University; Stage 3 is an intercalary year during which students may either spend the whole year in a country where one of the languages studied is spoken, or split the year between two countries where the target languages are spoken.
+Stages 1, 2 and 4 of the programme are spent in residence attending the Newcastle University; Stage 3 is an intercalating year during which students may either spend the whole year in a country where one of the languages studied is spoken, or split the year between two countries where the target languages are spoken, spend the year on placement in the UK.
 Each stage requires the study of modules with a total credit value of 120.
 20 credits of module study represent 200 hours of student work, including lectures and other teaching (such as seminars), private study, preparation of coursework and exam preparation and revision.
 The weighting of compulsory practical language modules varies between 20 and 40 credits depending on the target language and the Stage at which it is being studied.
 All other modules at Stages 1, 2 and 4 are generally 20 credits in weight.
+Modules undertaken during the intercalating year are Year Abroad Tutor Posts (100 credits) and Study or Placement or Project year-abroad modules (20 credits).
+Students taking a Placement Year in the UK in Stage 3 will take one x 120 credit module, which is pass/fail but does not contribute to the final degree classification.